 Upcoming information sessions.

-During February (dates TBA) we will host a set of speakers that will talk on the importance of public communication for research and on constructing a quality presentation.
-These talks are planned to be held in a hybrid fashion.
-Be on the look out for updates for these in WUGO and the newsletter.
+During February we will host a set of speakers that will talk on the importance of public communication for research and on constructing a quality presentation.
+These talks will be held over zoom and occur on February 9th at 2 pm (RSVP here) and Feb 25th at 11 am (RSVP here).

-Here is last year’s program for the symposium with links to posters and videos as a example of previous content.
+Here is the program for this year’s symposium with links to posters embedded inside.

 If you have any questions, feel free to contact us at gss[@]wustl.edu or wzober[@]wustl.edu.